1971 Asian Club Championship

 Al Shorta returned to Baghdad as heroes and received an amazing welcome from the fans, even holding an open-top bus parade in celebration of the success.
-Israel were subsequently expelled from the AFC, making the triumph even sweeter for the Harps, who remain to this day the only Iraqi team to achieve the title of 'Kings of Asia'
+Israel were subsequently expelled from the AFC, making the triumph even sweeter for 'Al Qeetharah' in what remains the greatest achievement in all of Iraqi club football.

 1997-98 Asian Cup Winners' Cup